Angelord/cpp-ping-pong/README.md

 A simple ping pong game made with C++ and SDL.

 ## How to Build
-You're going to need CMake and the SDL2 library.
+You're going to need cmake.
+Use it to generate a project for your compiler of choice and build.
-For Windows, unzip SDL into sdl-ping-pong/Extern and rename it to SDL2.
-For OSX, make sure you have the SDL2 framework installed.
-Copy its headers to Extern/SDL2/include.

 ## How to Play
 *W* and *S* move the left paddle.